python/cpython/Doc/library/socket.rst

 .. method:: socket.fileno()

-   Return the socket's file descriptor (a small integer).
+   Return the socket's file descriptor (a small integer), or -1 on failure.
 This is useful with :func:`select.select`.

    Under Windows the small integer returned by this method cannot be used where a file descriptor can be used (such as :func:`os.fdopen`).
 Unix does not have this limitation.

 .. method:: socket.get_inheritable()